biocompibens/phenexplain/README.md

 `python phenexplain.py BBBC021_selection.zip -l`

-* The following command will generate a video (.avi file that can be read with Fiji) grid of 5 examples of translations from DMSO (condition index 0) to taxol at concentration 3 µM/ml (condition index 72):
+* The following command will generate a video (.avi file that can be read with Fiji) of a grid of 5 examples of translations from DMSO (condition index 0) to taxol at concentration 3 µM/ml (condition index 72):

 `python phenexplain.py BBBC021_selection.zip -w BBBC021_weights_5600.pkl -M grid -s 50 -n 5 -t 0,72 -o out.avi`